turingschool/backend-curriculum-site/module1/lessons/project_etiquette.md

 ## Ruby Project Etiquette: How to Mind Your P's and Q's in a Ruby Project

-In this session we're going to go over some common best practices for organizing and managing code in our Ruby projects.
-By the end of the lesson, you should be comfortable with the following tasks.

-* File naming conventions
-* Directory structure conventions
-* Difference between `require` and `require_relative`
-* How to build a rakefile and **why** you want to

-## Vocabulary
-* require
-* require_relative
-* rake task

 ### Directory and File Organization

 #### File/Class Naming Conventions